lisamarie616/beaches-angular-assessment/notes.md

-x add commentor usernames on beach show page x add commentor usernames on beach index page using directive, refactor beach show page to use same directive x add functionality delete comments and only allow user who created the comment to destroy it
+x add commentor usernames on beach show page x add commentor usernames on beach index page using directive, refactor beach show page to use same directive x add functionality delete comments and only allow user who created the comment to destroy it x implement upvote and downvote for beaches on beach index page

 * implement upvote and downvote functionality for comments on beach show page and beach index page and for beaches on index page
+* factor out upvote/downvote functions from BeachesController into a service?
 * add filters
-* add messages throughout (any time a user takes an action a message should be displayed)
 * add validation to limit comment note attribute to 140 characters
 * add validations to require certain fields when creating a beach; also need uniqueness validations for username, beach name
 * only allow authenticated users to access app
 * add something to home page
+* add messages throughout (any time a user takes an action a message should be displayed)
 * refactor Auth currentUser method (as a service?)
 * update controllers and config/routes.rb to only include needed routes

 * need better implementation of flash messages (ex: hitting login multiple times keeps adding error messages)
 * add field on beach index page to add comment (at top of comments)
 * add functionality to edit comments and only allow user who posted the comment to edit it